Jaredy899/astro-website/src/content/blog/2025/11-linux.md

 * **Post-install Setup**: Install standard utilities and configure basic system settings right after your OS is fresh.
 * **Comprehensive Configuration Collection**: Beyond the automated scripts, the repository is also home to various personal configuration files, notably including a detailed **Nix configuration**, showcasing how different Linux distributions are configured and maintained.
-* **Linux Utility**: Run Chris Titus Tech's Linutil for additional system optimizations and tweaks.
-Jared has updated this utility to fix most bugs and added some custom functionality.
+* **Linux Utility**: Run [Chris Titus Tech's Linutil](https://github.com/ChrisTitusTech/linutil) for additional system optimizations and tweaks.
+I have updated this utility to fix most bugs and added some custom functionality.
 * **SSH Key Management**: Easily add and configure SSH keys for secure remote access.
 * **Network Drive Setup**: Mount and configure network storage with ease.
 * **Tailscale VPN**: Install and configure Tailscale for secure, zero-config networking across your devices.